 The document is designed to assist with the creation and production of content that reflects the experiences of athletes, coaches, administrators and associated roles who are lesbian, gay, bi, and trans, outlining the type of message an individual or group may want to convey and how to best deliver that to different audiences.

 ‘Rainbow Ready’ is also available as an online webinar or stand-up presentation, and the format can be adapted to fit your requirements, such as for an awareness campaign, or a sport-specific version.
+Our latest version was produced for the Birmingham 2022 Commonwealth Games.

 We also have capacity to issue resources and guidance on other associated topics – enquire to discuss.